giancarloantonucci/NSDERungeKutta.jl/README.md

 ## What's in the pipeline

-1. Add IMEX methods.
+- Add IMEX methods.
-2. Make ``stability`` decide the size of the plottable area automatically.
+- Make ``stability`` decide the size of the plottable area automatically.
-3. Improve performances.
+- Improve performances.
-4. Improve error messages.
+- Improve error messages.
+- Add other time-steppers from [wikipedia](https://en.wikipedia.org/wiki/List_of_Runge–Kutta_methods).